Denotation: Denotation, meaning, and reference

 Linguistic discussion of the differences between denotation, meaning, and reference is rooted in the work of Ferdinand de Saussure, specifically in his theory of semiotics written in the book Course in General Linguistics.
 Philosophers Gottlob Frege and Bertrand Russell have also made influential contributions to this subject.

 Denotation and reference

 Although they have similar meanings, denotation should not be confused with reference.
 A reference is a specific person, place, or thing that a speaker identifies when using a word.
 Vocabulary from John Searle's speech act theory can be used to define this relationship.
-According to this theory, the speaker action of identifying a person, place, or thing is called referring.
+According to this theory, the speaker's action of identifying a person, place, or thing is called referring.
 The specific person, place, or thing identified by the speaker is called the referent.
 Reference itself captures the relationship between the referent and the word or phrase used by the speaker.
 For referring expressions, the denotation of the phrase is most likely the phrase's referent.
 For content words, the denotation of the word can refer to any object, real or imagined, to which the word could be applied.